 Will a Hot Water Bottle Affect Implantation?
-What You Need to Know
+Explore!

 Are you concerned about using a hot water bottle during your implantation phase?
 Let’s dive into how it might affect this sensitive process.